 They’re good.
 They’re bad.
-These five are some of my favorites from the VHS slasher era, for better or worse.
+These five are some of my favorite 80s horror flix from the VHS slasher era, for better or worse.

 FUNERAL HOME (1980)